Critical behaviors and phase transitions of black holes in higher order gravities and extended phase spaces: Gauss-Bonnet-Born-Infeld-AdS Black Holes

 \subsubsection{Reentrant-Triple points phase transitions}

-For $16 \leq \alpha < 18$, we have four critical points with the negative pressures of $P_{c1}$, $P_{c2}$, $P_{c3}$ and $P_{c4}$.
+For $16 \leq \alpha < 18$, we consider Eq. (\ref{critical}) to determine the critical temperature $T_c$ and volume $V_c$ for the specific values of $Q$, $\beta$ and $\alpha$.
+We replace these critical parameters in the equation of state (\ref{equationstate}) to obtain the critical pressures.
+Here we find four critical points with the negative and positive pressures of $P_{c1}$, $P_{c2}$, $P_{c3}$ and $P_{c4}$.
 For $\alpha=16.5$, we have one critical point with a negative pressure at $P_{c1}=-0.061$ and three critical points with the positive pressures of $P_{c2}=0.00115$, $P_{c3}=0.001197$, and $P_{c4}=0.00123$.
 However, only three of the critical points with the negative pressure of $P = P_{c1}<0$ and positive pressures of $P = P_{c3}$ and $P=P_{c4}$ are the physical critical points.
 The second critical point at $P = P_{c2}$ does not have the minimum Gibss free energy; It is, therefore an unphysical critical point.\\ The resulting Gibbs free energy with respect to temperature for fixed values of $\beta$, $Q$, and $\alpha$ and for $d = 6$ is illustrated in Fig. \ref{figure:RETR}. \\ At $P = P_{c1}$ with a negative pressure, we have a second order phase transition in which $C_p$ goes to infinity (Fig. \ref{figure:RETR}a).
-For $P_{c1}<P \leq 0$, we observe two second order phase transitions while $C_p$ is divergent in the stable branch of black holes $(C_p>0)$ in Fig. \ref{figure:RETR}b.
+For $P_{c1}<P \leq 0$, we observe two zero order phase transitions in Fig. \ref{figure:RETR}b.
 By increasing pressure, only one phase of large stable black holes exist for $0 < P \leq P_{r}$ (Fig. \ref{figure:RETR}c).\\ There are special pressure ranges, $P_{r}=0.00037 \leq P <P_{z}=0.000415$, in which the RPT appears (Fig. \ref{figure:RETR}. d, e).
-In this range of pressures, the global minimum of Gibss free energy is discontinuous and we have two separate phases of large and small size black holes.
+In this range of pressures, the minimum of Gibss free energy is discontinuous and we have two separate phases of large and small size black holes.
 These phases are connected by a jump in $G$, or a ‘zeroth-order phase transition’.
 This critical behavior admits a reentrant large/small/large black hole phase transition.\\ At $P_t=0.001181$, we have two first order phase transitions with equal values of pressure and temperature similar to those of the triple point in the solid/liquid/gas phase transition (see Fig. \ref{figure:RETR}f).
 In Fig. \ref{figure:RETR}g, we observe two swallowtails in the stable branch of black holes that minimize $G$ for $P_{c2}<P_{t} \leq P <P_{c3}$.
 One of these swallowtails starts from $P_{c1}$ and terminates at $P= P_{c3}$.
 Another swallowtail exists between $P_{c2} \leq P \leq P_{c4}$.
-Since the critical point at $P=P_{c2}$ does not minimize G globally, the black holes experience only the critical point at $P=P_{c4}$. \\ Furthermore, in Fig. \ref{figure:RETR}h, we have a critical behavior analogous to Van der Waals system for $P_{c3} \leq P <P_{c4}$, i.e, a first order phase transition between small and large black holes for $P <P_{c4}$ and one critical point at $P =P_{c4}$.
+Since the critical point at $P=P_{c2}$ does not minimize G, the black holes experience only the critical point at $P=P_{c4}$. \\ Furthermore, in Fig. \ref{figure:RETR}h, we have a critical behavior analogous to Van der Waals system for $P_{c3} \leq P <P_{c4}$, i.e, a first order phase transition between small and large black holes for $P <P_{c4}$ and one critical point at $P =P_{c4}$.
 Also, the system displays no phase transitions for $P > P_{c4}$ (Fig. \ref{figure:RETR}i).\\ In this specific range of $\alpha$, we observe both reentrant and triple point phenomena in the system for the fixed values of $\beta$, $\alpha$, $Q$ at different pressures.